 Why Email Templates are useful

 We know that between setting up/maintaining your website, tending to current customers, and closing those all important sales, crafting emails is at the back of your mind, but believe us when we say it should be front and center.
 For the last few weeks we’ve been talking about using Propertybase as your own personlised productivity tool.
 First, we outlined 3 Reasons You Should be Using Action Plans, to create templates for standard listing tasks.
 Last week, we showed you how to use workflows to get some automation into the mix, and perform smarter follow ups at appropriate time intervals.
 The last piece to this real estate marketing automation series is, of course, setting up automatic sends for effective lead response management.

 According to eMarketer, email is still the most popular channel for permission-based marketing in 2013 , but crafting an effective email that makes you stand out in your customers inbox is harder than ever.
-Email marketing has to go above and beyond generic newsletters, to well crafted messages, segmented to relevant audiences.
+Real estate email marketing has to go above and beyond generic newsletters, to well crafted messages, segmented to relevant audiences.
 Using email templates in combination with the information in your CRM is a powerful way to segment your leads and nurture them effectively, and consistently.

 How You Can use Email Templates